Best time to visit Madeira Islands?

 Where to stay in Madeira?

-A large number of the hotels and accommodations that the island offers are in Funchal ,the main city of Madeira.
-Most of the inhabitants live along the south coast of the island; the climate on the north coast can be wetter but it offers beautiful landscapes that should not be missed.
+Numerous hotels and accommodations that the island offers are in Funchal ,the main city of Madeira.
+Most of the inhabitants live along the south coast of the island; the climate on the north coast can be wetter, but it offers beautiful landscapes that should not be missed.

 Staying in Funchal is therefore a good choice to discover the island, as tours and activities start from that place.
 If you want to spend the night in nature, you will find many rural all over the island.
 Often called “Quinta” these are old farms converted into tourist accommodation.
 One of the best hotels on the island is probably the Quinta do Furão located in Santana on the north coast of Madeira.